test-images/compare-image-files/README.md

 #### Color value-to-value diff

 Compares 2 images on strict color matching, NO psychovisual aproximation.
-Unique to other projects I can find on npm/GitHub is that is uses the very fast [node-sharp](https://sharp.pixelplumbing.com/).
+Unique to other projects I can find on npm/GitHub is that this uses the very fast [node-sharp](https://sharp.pixelplumbing.com/).
 While sharp is scripted using JavaScript, the bulk of the image procssing is a [C lib libvips](https://github.com/libvips/libvips).

 ## Instalation